bfrg/vim-c-cpp-modern/README.md

-# vim-cpp-modern: Enhanced C++ syntax highlighting
+# vim-cpp-modern: Enhanced C and C++ syntax highlighting

-This plugin provides additional syntax highlighting for C++11/14/17 development in Vim.
-It provides highlighting of functions, as well as all types, helper types and helper template variables in the standard library.
+This plugin provides additional syntax highlighting for C and C++11/14/17 development in Vim.
+It provides highlighting of user-defined functions, as well as all types, helper types and helper template variables in the C++ standard library.
 It further provides syntax highlighting of C++ library concepts.

-**Note:** This syntax file is based on:
+**Note:** This syntax file is derived from:
 [vim-cpp-enhanced-highlight](https://github.com/octol/vim-cpp-enhanced-highlight).

 ## Difference to vim-cpp-enhanced-highlight

-- Added own C/C++ highlighting for the keywords `virtual`, `override`, `final`, `inline`, `explicit` and `export`.
-These are now under the highlight group `StorageClass`.
-The default syntax file highlights them as `Type`.
+- I added my own C/C++ highlighting for the keywords `virtual`, `override`, `final`, `inline`, `explicit` and `export`.
+These are now under the highlighting group `StorageClass` (Vim's default syntax file puts them under `Type`).
-- Standard library functions have been commented out because words that end with parentheses are highlighted as functions anyway, so we don't have to explicitly list each library function in here.
-The only exceptions are standard library function templates, which sometimes must be called with template parameters, like `std::make_unique<Foo>(bar)`.
+- Amost all C++ standard library functions have been commented out because words that end with parentheses are highlighted as functions anyway.
+So we don't have to explicitly list each library function in here.
+The only exceptions are function templates, which sometimes must be called with template parameters.
+  Example: `std::make_unique<Foo>(bar)`.
 - Another reason why almost all functions have been commented out is because if someone defines his/her own type and the name collides with a library's function name, the type will be highlighted as a function.
 This can happen quite often when so many keywords are added to the syntax file.
-I have noticed that when implementing some metafunctions like `apply` or `find_if`.
+I have noticed this when implementing some metafunctions like `apply` or `find_if`.
 - User-defined function templates or class members won't be highlighted.
-These features were removed because it was too slow and buggy.
+These features were removed because they were too slow and never worked 100%.

 ## Optional features